pra-cloud/Inc_42_task_repo/README.md

 **AWS CodeDeploy Setup**
 AWS CodeDeploy manages the deployment process onto an EC2 server with zero downtime.
 It uses the appspec.yml file to orchestrate the deployment process, ensuring smooth and seamless updates.

+# Docker Compose
+To build all the applications simultaneously, you can utilize the docker-compose.yaml file located in the docker-compose directory.

+**Building Applications**
+Execute the following command to build the applications using the docker-compose.yaml file: docker compose up -d

+This command will build and start all the services defined in the docker-compose.yaml file in detached mode (-d), allowing you to continue working in your terminal.

+**Stopping and Removing Builds**
+To stop or remove all the builds created using the docker-compose.yaml file, execute the following command:

+docker compose down -d

+This command will stop and remove all the containers, networks, and volumes created by the docker-compose.yaml file in detached mode (-d), ensuring clean teardown of the environment.